-The £21.4 million project seeks to capitalise on the now well-established offshore renewables sector off the east coast of Great Yarmouth.
-Construction started in 2023 with phase 1 due to take around 12 months to complete, it will see 190m of river quay refurbished and upgraded, along with the creation of new vessel pontoons and delivery of a revised road layout and associated infrastructure to optimise the land available for future development.
+The £24.8 million project will build upon the now well-established offshore renewables sector off the east coast of Great Yarmouth.
+Construction started in 2023 and will see 190m of river quay refurbished and upgraded, along with the creation of new vessel pontoons and delivery of a revised road layout and associated infrastructure to optimise the land available for future development.

-The O&M Campus is located next to Great Yarmouth's deep water outer harbour and river port with quick access to a new £121million river crossing.
+The O&M Campus is located next to Great Yarmouth's deep water outer harbour and river port with quick access to a new £121 million river crossing.
 The Herring Bridge (pictured), opened in Spring 2024, has improved road transport connectivity between the port and other key employment sites.